vitordiniz22/craft-lens/README.md

   <a href="https://github.com/vitordiniz22/craft-lens/actions/workflows/tests.yml"><img src="https://github.com/vitordiniz22/craft-lens/actions/workflows/tests.yml/badge.svg" alt="Tests"></a>
 </p>

 Lens runs every image in your asset library through an AI model and fills in the metadata that should have been there: alt text in each of your site's languages, a descriptive title, a focal point on the actual subject, and flags for NSFW content, visible watermarks, named brand logos, and people in the shot.
-It also audits each image for blur, exposure, contrast, compression, and color profile issues.
+It can also audit images locally for blur, exposure, contrast, compression, and color profile issues when Image Assessment is enabled.
 All of that is free in the Lite edition.

 Pro makes the library searchable by what's actually in each image: long descriptions, semantic tags, and OCR'd text are indexed into Craft's native search and every image picker, so editors find photos by content instead of filenames or folder structure.
 Pro also bulk-processes entire volumes, catches visually duplicate uploads, and tracks AI spend.